NullVoxPopuli/ElectroMedia-Core/README.md

 ## Compiling

+### Windows
+Download [the dependencies suite for EMC-Core](http://www.neuravion.io/file.axd?file=/EMC/EMC%20Windows%20Dependencies.zip "EMC-Core Dependencies") and unzip to the application root (which contains /Source, .gitignore, etc.).
+Open up the solution, then build.

-### Prerequisite (Debian-based Linux running G++)
+### Linux
+First, acquire dependencies necessary for the project to build:

-    sudo apt-get install libavcodec-dev libavformat-dev libswscale-dev libjsoncpp-dev
+    $(package_manager_install_command ) libavcodec-dev libavformat-dev libswscale-dev libjsoncpp-dev

 After running Make, G++ will output an executable, "EMC"

 ## Contributing
-* Fork EMC-Core to a repository of your own
+* Fork ElectroMedia-Core to a repository of your own
-* Download [the dependencies suite for EMC-Core](http://www.neuravion.io/file.axd?file=/EMC/EMC%20Windows%20Dependencies.zip "EMC-Core Dependencies") and unzip to the folder containing your executable
+* Submit Pull Requests when you're ready for us to review your
+* Send me (@etkirsch) a message on here if you have any questions and I'll do my best to help you out

 ## Changelog